zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry-create.md

   The source of the ARM deployment failed logs error information.

+<a name="create-flows-getcreateflows"></a>
+### GetCreateFlows

+The `GetCreateFlows` function returns the list of Portal Azure service deployment lifecycles, also known as 'create flows', for a specific time range.
+The syntax is as follows.

+`GetCreateFlows(startDate: datetime, endDate: datetime)`

-Input parameters are as follows.
+Input parameters for the function are as follows.

 * **startDate**: The date to mark the inclusive start of the time range.